-As stipulated by the Code of Independent Directors under Companies Act, 2013 and LODR, a separate meeting of the Independent Directors of the Company was held on 12th February, 2022 to review the performance of Non Independent Directors including the Chairman and the Board as whole.
+As stipulated by the Code of Independent Directors under Companies Act, 2013 and LODR, a separate meeting of the Independent Directors of the Company was held on 13th February, 2023 to review the performance of Non Independent Directors and the Board as whole.
 The Independent Directors also reviewed the quality, content and timeliness of the flow of information between the Management and the Board and it's Committees which is necessary to effectively and reasonably perform and discharge their duties.